ruha-healing/ruha-healing.github.io/content/authors/admin/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-I'm a Kundalini trainer and organize live classes online, onsite and for corporate businesses.
+I'm a Kundalini Yoga trainer and organize live classes online, onsite and for corporate businesses.